 Mr. John P. Albright, President and Chief Executive Officer of the Company, stated, “We started 2020 with a robust acquisition pace acquiring two multi-tenant assets with more than a half million rentable square feet, for approximately $137 million at a weighted average cap rate of just above 7.8% and a weighted average lease term of 4.3 years.
 In doing so we fully utilized the 1031 proceeds from our land sale to Magnetar Capital and the asset sale to PINE.
 However, as COVID-19 became a pandemic we took a more defensive posture, including, as a precautionary measure, drawing $20 million on our credit facility to give us a stronger cash position.”
 Mr. Albright further stated, “While we recorded an earnings loss for the quarter, that was largely a result of unrealized losses, including on our investment in PINE, which had a significant decrease in its trading price at quarter end, we generated cash flow from our operations of approximately $5 million in the quarter, and with our cash on the balance sheet, our liquidity position was strong, as such we repurchased nearly $9 million of our common stock and convertible notes during the quarter.”

 Income Property Update

-During the year ended December 31, 2019, the Company acquired eleven (11) income properties for a total of approximately $164.7 million at a going-in weighted average cap rate of 6.96%, with over 500,000 square feet of rentable space and a weighted average remaining lease term of approximately 16.9 years.
+During the three months ended March 31, 2020, the Company acquired two (2) multi-tenant retail income properties with over 500,000 square feet of rentable space for a total of approximately $137.2 million, representing a going-in weighted average cap rate of approximately 7.8%, with a weighted average remaining lease term of approximately 4.3 years.

 Commercial Loan Investment Update